abhishekmanjunatha/spark-sql-interview-scenarios-explained/README.md

 Aggregates products sold each date into a list and counts the unique items per date.

 ***
-Here’s a polished ending section you can use for your README:

 ***

 ## 🤝 Contributing